sebnitu/BaseWeb/docs/docs/blocks/off-canvas.md

 ## add-off-canvas-wrap-height

-Sets the off-canvas wrap element height to `100%` using the delay class to only remove the height after the transition is finished.
+Sets the off-canvas wrapper element height to `100%` using the delay class to only remove the height after the transition is finished.
 This is used for specific transitions which use 3D transforms.

 <table class="table table-docs">
   <tr>